Finn-Lab/Tax-Benchmarking/README.md

 ## random_species.py

-Script for randomly selecting a set number of species from a taxonomy file.
+Python script for randomly selecting a set number of species from a taxonomy file.

 <b>Usage:</b>
 ```